How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 When used on the floor, this kind of housing allows the LED strip to be walked over without getting damaged.

-The easiest way to hide them is with a cord cover (Amazon).
+The easiest way to hide the cord is with a cord cover (Amazon).
 These can be made from various materials, so choose the colors that look the best in your room.

 You can buy tape which you simply apply straight to the wall – it will have a raised center where the cables sit.